 The French saying "L'habit ne fait pas le moine" revealed

-Are included a complete guide of what it is and how you can use it in a casual conversation with an audio example.
-Along with the cool things we added like synonyms, slow pronunciation audio, dialogue example and more!
+Are you ready to find out everything you want to know about the basic French proverb "L'habit ne fait pas le moine"?
+To be more specific, it includes a complete explanation of what it is and how to use it in a dialogue with an audio example.
+Along with the cool informations we added like synonyms, dialogue example, slow pronunciation audio and more!

 English translation